aian/grayfish/NOTES.md

 (*1) Required, however, if the file was not found, this sub-command internally
      calls `update' command to create it.

-(*2) Not required to process, however, it is substancially useless without it.
+(*2) Not required to process, however, it is substantially useless without it.
      Grayfish warns against that matter.

 (*3) Not required, however, source files should be there logically.